disclosure: this is a paid sponsored post.

-I’d normally have a dish on the ground to feed blackbirds, but I’m sure the minute my back was turned Monkey would be helping himself, so for the time being I’ve left ground feeders well alone.
+I’d normally have a dish on the ground to feed blackbirds, but I’m sure the minute my back was turned he would be helping himself, so for the time being I’ve left ground feeders well alone.

 ….. and in the winter I add suet feeders and suet balls too to keep the birds really happy.
-The bird feeders are all just out of Monkey’s reach.
+The bird feeders are all just out of his reach.
 The other advantage of this kind of feeder is that the birds are hopefully safe from the cat!